digital-entropy/laravel-patcher/README.md

 ### Usage
 #### Create New Patch
-for creating new patch you just need to run these following command
+for creating a new patch, you need to run these following command
 ```shell script
 php artisan make:patch what_do_you_want_to_patch
 ```
-after run those command, you will see new file in `patches` folder.
+After run that command, you will see new file in `patches` folder.
-Those file will be like:
+That file will be like:
 ```php
 <?php